 When you’re stuck with a tough problem (especially a big one), do you find yourself trying to tackle the whole challenge and end up feeling overwhelmed?
+Have you wondered how to find solutions in the most effective way?
 In Switch, the Heath brothers spoke of finding “bright spots“, i.e. glimmers of success that hint that something is going right.
 The idea is to study them and find ways to clone them.

 Bright Spots in Times of Change

 In Switch, the authors gave the example of how people struggled to deal with malnutrition in Vietnam—a big, complicated problem that involved wide-ranging social, poverty, education and sanitation issues.
 A breakthrough came in the 1990s when Jerry Sternin zoomed in on “bright spot mothers” who managed to raise healthy kids despite the challenging conditions.
 He examined what they did differently, and realized that these mothers had simple cooking and feeding habits that could be emulated by other locals.
 Through small community cooking groups, they were able to bring families together to practice the solutions and improve the situation.

 What major life or organizational changes are you trying to shape, and how can you find Bright Spots to get your first wins?

 Bright Spots and Organizational Performance

 Let’s say you’re trying to refine a newly-launched process to handle customer queries.
 So far, 20% of the customers love it, 60% seem indifferent, and 20% have been complaining furiously about it.
 Your first reaction is probably to quickly address the 20% of angry customers, correct?
 Well, that’s the “wrong” approach.
 You’d be better off focusing on the 20% of customers who love the new process—find out what went right with them, and how you can expand or replicate those components.